rjwilson-LASP/PSH/README.md

 For below we test both the spherical (RTP) codes and Cartesian (xyz), when running 75641 test positions once as a vector, or as 75641 scalars in a FOR loop.
 We show comparisons of the 3 language codes in this repository, and also the sister [*JupiterMag* code](README.md#solution-2-jupitermag).

 ![speedtest](https://user-images.githubusercontent.com/91491246/178030181-12f68efe-b109-4a75-9d55-bcc26be2ce84.png)

-## Journal Publication
-In 2022, the whole community code project team (see [Magnetospheres of the Outer Planets Group Community Code](https://lasp.colorado.edu/home/mop/missions/juno/community-code)) wrote a paper about our efforts, the spherical harmonic coefficients used, and the differents codes.
-This was published in January 2023 in Space Science Reviews:

-Wilson, R.J., Vogt, M.F., Provan, G. et al. Internal and External Jovian Magnetic Fields: Community Code to Serve the Magnetospheres of the Outer Planets Community. **Space Sci Rev** _219_, 15 (2023). [https://doi.org/10.1007/s11214-023-00961-3](https://doi.org/10.1007/s11214-023-00961-3)

-They also provided a SharedIt link to the PDF, which does not require access to SSR to open: [https://rdcu.be/c5I71](https://rdcu.be/c5I71)

-Figure 1 of the paper was created using the JupiterMag.Internal.JRMFig5() function of [JupiterMag Community Code](https://doi.org/10.5281/zenodo.6822191), but during the publication process it gained a weird smear artifact when converting from our oriignal figure PDF.
-We spotted this too late to correct in the paper, but the Jupitermag codes does provide a clean output!

-If using our codes in your study, please cite both our codes and this paper in your publications.

 ## See Also